 Now consider the map

-which carries every point $p\in\partial M$ to the unique intersection between the free boundary geodesic through $p$ and the soul.
+which carries every point $p\in\partial M$ to the unique intersection of the free boundary geodesic through $p$ with the soul.
 As the following result shows, this map endows $\partial M$ with the structure of a sphere bundle.

 \begin{introthm} Let $(M,g)$ be an $n$-dimensional Zoll manifold with connected boundary whose free boundary geodesics all have Morse index equal to $k$.
 One of the following holds: \begin{itemize} \item[$\mathrm{(i)}$] either $k=0$ and $\mathcal{F}_L \colon \partial M \to \Sigma_L$ is a nontrivial $2$-fold covering map; \item[$\mathrm{(ii)}$] or $k>0$ and $\mathcal{F}_L \colon \partial M \to \Sigma_L$ is a smooth fiber bundle whose fibers are $k$-spheres. \end{itemize} In particular, $\Sigma_L$ cannot be a closed simply connected manifold when $k = 0$. \end{introthm}